tychonievich/graphics/md/text/javascript.md

 - The `html` element should indicate the language any user-visible text is in to assist in language-specific functionality like hyphenation and screen reading.
 - The `head` element must come before the `body` element and should have
     - a `meta` element identifying the character set you write the file in.
 The correct value here might depend on your text editor, operating system, and locale settings.
 UTF-8 is recommended if you have the option of changing it.
-    - a `title` element to give the webpage a name to show on browser tabs, bookmarks, window title bars, etc
+    - a `title` element to give the webpage a name to show on browser tabs, bookmarks, window title bars, etc.
     - some JavaScript in `script` elements, either in-file or referencing a separate file
     - if you add CSS, it goes here too
 - The `body` element should have anything that is visible to the user;